Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Results

 The single largest shortcoming of using $S2$ for all processing is in its inherently slower computation time.
 Processing every volume through $S2$ can only be done at a rate $R_{proc}$ of 54.67 volumes/second, when only timing the inference of the model.
 Given that $> 90\%$ of volumes contain no stars, a quick, simple model that can discard obvious nSFR would greatly expedite the inference of the final model.
-For this reason, we chain together $S1$ and $S2$ to form the \sss~module.
+For this reason, we chain together $S1$ and $S2$ to form the \sss module.

-\subsection{\sss~Module}
+\subsection{\sss Module}

-To process a sample through the \sss~module, we filter the sample volumes using $S1$, only passing those where $S1$ predicts SFR on to $S2$.
+To process a sample through the \sss module, we filter the sample volumes using $S1$, only passing those where $S1$ predicts SFR on to $S2$.
 The two models are designed to be independent to test the efficacy of different combinations of architectures.
-The results of this test are tabulated in Table~\ref{tab:s3results}. $S2$ has high region classification accuracy overshadowed by slow processing; implementing an $S1$ model to filter regions increases the rate of processing samples ($R_{proc}$), by up to 8$\times$, with no significant change in volumetric classification accuracy ($ |A_{S2} -A_{{\tt StarFind}}| < 0.02\%$).
-Also of note is that the actual architecture of $S1$ is largely irrelevant given the models developed here; SINet, SDNet, and SRNet all perform very similarly.
-However, the best performing model uses SDNet: the combination of SDNet + IUNet has (marginally) the highest accuracy on testing data, with $\langle P\rangle$ and $\langle R\rangle$ leading to the best $\langle F_1\rangle$ score, as well as the fastest $R_{proc}$.
-Unfortunately, the inclusion of $S1$ was unable to significantly improve the voxel-wise predictions (e.g., $\langle IoU\rangle$) of $S2$ by prefiltering nSFR--this implies that there are very few false positive regions being identified by $S2$ that are not also classified as SFR by $S1$.
+The results of this test are tabulated in Table~\ref{tab:s3results}.
+The completeness of volumetric classification is $0.9724$, while voxel-wise completeness is lower, at $0.2349$.
+This lower classification skill in voxel segmentation is obvious in all presented metrics including true skill score (TSS) and Heidke skill score (HSS).
+The low voxel-wise $P$ and high $R$ imply that all \sss variations suffer from false positive voxel predictions, reinforced by relatively lower $F_1$ and voxel-wise skill metrics. $S2$ has high volumetric classification skill overshadowed by slow processing; implementing an $S1$ model to filter regions increases the rate of processing samples ($R_{proc}$), by up to 8$\times$, and may increase some or all of the $F_1$, $P$, and $R$ scores for IUNet seen in Table~\ref{tab:s1results}.
+Also of note is that the actual architecture of $S1$ is largely irrelevant given the models developed here; SINet, SDNet, and SRNet all perform very similarly in all evaluated metrics.
+Unfortunately, the inclusion of $S1$ was unable to significantly improve the voxel-wise predictions (e.g., $\langle IoU\rangle$ or completeness) of $S2$ by prefiltering nSFR--this implies that there are very few false positive regions being identified by $S2$ that are not also classified as SFR by the various $S1$ models.